Volunteering Abroad Is Popular And Problematic. Let's Fix It

 The ultimate goal should be to ensure that these well-intended volunteer efforts responsibly achieve positive, objective change while making it impossible at best, or uncool and unpalatable at least, for any volunteer (regardless of skill level) to haphazardly conduct tubal ligations or hand out random antibiotics.

 Lawrence C. Loh is adjunct professor at the Dalla Lana School of Public Health in Toronto.
-He previously served as director of advocacy and partnerships with The 53rd Week, a Brooklyn-based nonprofit that focuses on short-term volunteering.
+He previously served as director of advocacy and partnerships with The 53rd Week, a Brooklyn-based nonprofit that focuses on improving short-term volunteering.